cloud-elements/hykes-blueprint/README.md

 ### Work against public GitHub blueprint repo:

 The local blueprint directory will have the contents of the public GitHub blueprint repo cloned into it.
-It is assumed, in this example, that the GitHub blueprint repo is already decrypted.
+It is assumed, in this example, that the GitHub blueprint repo is decrypted.

 ```bash
 $ hykes-blueprinter init \